 Pigments in Photosynthesis

-Photosystems are the structural and functional units of protein complexes aid in the photosynthesis.
-The protein complexes in the photosystem join together to carry out the primary photochemistry of photosynthesis, I, e absorption of light, the transfer of energy and electrons from sunlight into the mesophyll.
+Photosystems are the structural and functional units of protein complexes that aid in the photosynthesis.
+The protein complexes in the photosystem join together to conduct the primary photochemistry of photosynthesis, I, e absorption of light, the transfer of energy and electrons from sunlight into the mesophyll.
 Photosystems are found in the thylakoid membranes of plants, algae, and cyanobacteria.
 There are 2 kinds of photosystems, PS-I and PS-II.
 In PS II, the reaction centre chlorophyll-a absorbs 680 nm of wavelengths of light resulting in the excitation and jumping of electrons out of their orbits.
 The excited electrons are captured by the electron acceptors that transfer them into cytochromes.
 These electrons are not used as they pass through the entire electron transport chain but are passed onto the pigment of PS I. At the same time, electrons at PS I reaction centre are also excited when they receive red light of wavelength 700 nm.

 Cyclic and Non – Cyclic Photo – Phosphorylation